 This trend is also captured by Stockopedia in the balance sheet:

 Accounts receivables have exploded upwards by an incredible factor, considering that turnover has stayed roughly stable.
 The rise is sharp this year: accrued income has almost doubled.
 This on its own could be considered a red flag, as this income can be declared as profit without the cash being received.
-A mitigating factor in this case is that given the average complexity of case has increased here over the years (thanks to acquisitions into other sectors), the timescales for settlement also have as well.
+A mitigating factor in this case is that given the average complexity of case has increased here over the years (thanks to acquisitions into other sectors).
+This has led to an increase in the timescale for settlement.

-If we are to believe the profit forecasts, the shares are cheap on an earnings multiple, doubly so if we can believe the the new law firm will improve margins and further increase performance in an area where the company is strong, albeit where competition is high and barriers to entry small.
+If we are to believe the profit forecasts, the shares are cheap on an earnings multiple.
+This is doubly so if we can believe the the new law firm will improve margins and further increase performance in an area where the company is strong.
+However, it should be considered this is an area where competition is high and barriers to entry small.

-Diversifying the business makes a lot of sense in the current environment: the prospects of regulatory change will hang over the personal injury claims sector perhaps forever.
+Diversifying the business makes a lot of sense in the current environment.
+The prospects of regulatory change will hang over the personal injury claims sector, perhaps permanently.
 And the company is very heavily exposed to this area with half of its revenues (and most of its profits) being derived from it.

-There has been a handsome dividends here over the years which seems to have underpinned the share price.
+There has been a handsome dividend here over the years.
+This seems to have underpinned the share price.
 But this seems to me to be in danger.
 The first reason being in the past two years dividends have been greater than cash flow, and as a result debt has increased.
 From the last accounts the revolving cash flow facility had a limit of £25m and there is not too much room currently.
-The second is that the dividend is unsurprisingly a large expense for the company and that money may be put to better use by investing in its current divisions.
+The second is that the dividend is unsurprisingly a large expense for the company.
+This money may be put to better use by investing in its current divisions.

 To me, risk and reward are finely balanced.
-If the new venture can perform well the upside looks very nice here, but the weaker balance sheet at present introduces some real risks to equity and the possibility of an event that may lead to dilution in the future.
+If the new venture can perform well the upside looks very nice here.
+However the weaker balance sheet at present introduces some real risks to equity.
+There is a good possibility of an event that may lead to dilution in the future.
 3/5.